J-Music in Motion

 Rules and Regulations

-All individuals who would like to participate in JMM must fill out an audition form and provide a picture as reference.
-You may audition either as a soloist or as a group by filling out the appropriate audition form.
+All individuals or groups who would like to participate in JMM must fill out an audition form and provide a picture as reference.

-While J-Music in Motion is based in Montreal, anyone from around the world can audition.
-If accepted, you must arrange for your own transport and lodgings for the weekend of August 22-24, 2014 when Otakuthon 2014 will be taking place.
+Although J-Music in Motion is based in Montreal, anyone from around the world can audition.
+If accepted, you must arrange for your own transport and lodgings for the weekend of August 7-9, 2015 when Otakuthon 2015 will be held.

 Each video should be in one of the following categories: